-15 Different Names of God in the Bible and their Meaning
+15 Different Hebrew Names of God in the Bible and their Meanings

-Here is a list of 15 names of God.
+Here is a list of 15 Jehovah names of God and their meaning in the Bible.
 I’ve included scripture references that give further insight into the meaning of each name.
 Scroll to the bottom of the page to download a printable version of these names of God along with the scriptures.

 In the beginning God created the heavens and the earth. – Genesis 1:1 NASB